Self-Paced Course Design Guidelines

 The Learning Management System (LMS) is the backbone of the asynchronous learning environment.
 The LMS must support modular course design, track learner progress, and provide the ability for learners to engage with instructors and each other.

-Design Guidelines for Asynchronous Courses
+Design Guidelines for Self-Paced Courses

 An asynchronous course requires design elements that differ from instructor-led learning.
 Please be sure to: